felixlopz/hubrise-test-task/content/apps/foodpanda/en/overview.md

 Connecting foodpanda Bridge allows HubRise to:

-- Pull orders from foodpanda, including order statuses.
+- Pull orders from foodpanda, including order status.
 - Pull delivery information from foodpanda, for orders delivered by the restaurant.

 ![Diagram of the connection flow between foodpanda, foodpanda Bridge, and HubRise](../images/001-en-2x-connection-diagram.png)